-If you spent last week walking around like a zombie, you’re not alone.
-Research consistently finds that daylight saving time leaves people sleep-deprived and tired.
+If you spend the week after daylight saving time (DST) walking around like a zombie, you’re not alone.
+Research consistently finds that DST leaves people sleep-deprived and tired.

 “The present research helps to uncover the novel impact of sleepiness on consumer variety-seeking behavior,” study co-author Charles Weinberg, SMEV Presidents Professor in Marketing and Professor Emeritus in the Marketing and Behavioural Science Division at the UBC Sauder School of Business, told Mattress Clarity via email.
 “The studies, using various methods and all involving consequential choices, revealed that sleepier consumers tended to seek more variety.
 This effect is observed in choices of candy bars, beer, sticky notes, and gift cards.”